-Click to learn more about video blogger Hamaad Chippa.
+Click to learn more about author Hamaad Chippa.

 With “Back 2 School” season over, retailers are now focused squarely on the crucial holiday shopping season.
 This includes planning and developing products influenced by customer demand, aligning important suppliers, capacity planning at warehouse and distribution centers, prepping traditional and digital sales channels, and developing key marketing insights.
 According to eMarketer Retail, total revenue during the 2017 holiday shopping season is expected to increase two percent from 2016.
 This is down from the almost five percent growth that was experienced in 2016; however, retailers are optimistic that the positive economic climate will help boost sales.

 Marketing and outreach for the holiday shopping season has started earlier and earlier over the past few years.
 While more than 68 percent of purchases are still made in November and December, more than 50 percent of consumers begin their holiday shopping research in October or earlier.
 To remain competitive and top of mind to customers, retailers must quickly analyze sales history from prior holiday seasons, market demands, and consumer preferences to ensure they are properly prepared with the right message, products and services, and engagement model for a successful shopping season.